 Facebook’s privacy principles demonstrate the company’s approach to data protection: giving users control of their own data and educating them on how it is being used.
 Facebook notes that it’s their responsibility to maintain privacy, while also acknowledging that it’s a process that needs to be continuously improved.

 Facebook Chief Operating Officer Sheryl Sandberg said: “Our apps have long been focused on giving people transparency and control and this gives us a very good foundation to meet all the requirements of the GDPR and to spur us on to continue investing in products and in educational tools to protect privacy.”

 It’s not the first data privacy scandal, and unfortunately, it will not be the last.
 The Facebook conundrum serves as an example of how vital privacy issues really are.
 It is a test for all organizations that want to maintain a top reputation in the market.
-Since businesses profit from the very acquisition of consumer data, users worldwide expect strong data protection – as they should – and demand that organizations genuinely care about their privacy through concrete actions (insert: an effective information security awareness program catered to all end users).
+Since businesses profit from the very acquisition of consumer data, users worldwide expect strong data protection – as they should – and demand that organizations genuinely care about their privacy through concrete actions such as implementing GDPR awareness training and effective cyber security awareness programs catered to all end users.